Maximum Chase: Reception

-Maximum Chase received "mixed" reviews according to the review aggregation website Metacritic.
+Maximum Chase received "mixed or average" reviews, according to the review aggregation website Metacritic.
 In Japan, however, Famitsu gave it a score of 30 out of 40.

 Brad Shoemaker, reviewing the game for GameSpot, said it was a nice diversion for a few hours but criticized the lack of replay value, technical bugs, and the fact the game had an MSRP of full retail price, calling it "nearly a crime".